Second-harmonic response as a tool to detect spin textures in magnetic nodal-line semimetal Fe$_3$GeTe$_2$: Introduction

 An important example of the harmonic Hall response in topological materials is the non-linear Hall (NLH) effect~\cite{sodemann}, which is predicted as a transverse current at both zero and twice the frequency~\cite{deyo,golub,moore,low,nlhe2,nlhe3,nlhe4,nlhe5,nlhe6,nlhe7,nlhe8,nlhe9,nlhe10,nlhe11,nlhe12,nlhe13}.
 NLH effect has been experimentally demonstrated for monolayer transitional metal dichalcogenides~\cite{ma,kang} and for three-dimensional Weyl and Dirac semimetals~\cite{esin,c_axis} as a second-harmonic Hall voltage in zero magnetic field.
 For FGT, one can also expect that the harmonic Hall analysis in finite magnetic fields can be a powerful tool to investigate spin textures.

 Here, we experimentally investigate second-harmonic transverse voltage response to ac electrical current for a magnetic nodal-line semimetal Fe$_3$GeTe$_2$.
-For zero magnetic field, the observed response depends as a square of the longitudinal current, as it should be expected for non-linear Hall effect.
-The magnetic field behavior is found to be sophisticated, which we connect with skyrmion spin textures in FGT.
+For zero magnetic field, the observed second-harmonic transverse voltage depends as a square of the longitudinal current, as it should be expected for non-linear Hall effect.
+The magnetic field behavior is found to be sophisticated for the magnetic topological semimetal FGT, where spin textures have a significant effect on the second-harmonic Hall voltage.